Competition is fierce.

 Here's a section of the same Allbirds page with a focus on "Tree Dasher."

 This is the one that will show up in search results.
 When you include the keyword in the title meta tag, Google knows how to classify the page topic and where to include it on the search engine.

 This is not the same as the title that appears in search results, rather, it’s the headline on the actual website page.

 This description is what will show up as the small paragraph under the title when search results are returned to the viewer.

 Here’s an example from Sperry that shows the meta description and page title.
 (This was after searching the term “Sperry Duck Boots.”)

 This is the first piece of information that the viewer sees before clicking on the page, so make it count!

 Adding your keyword or keyword phrase to the alt tag on images sends Google a relevancy signal for your pictures.

-If you’re unsure what an alt tag is, it’s the HTML code that tells the viewer in text what the picture is about.
+If you’re unsure what an alt tag is, it’s the HTML code that tells the viewer – in text – what the picture is about.

 This text can be seen when hovering over the picture with a cursor.
-A well constructed alt text contributes to the page’s relevancy rating, as well as helping to bring the photo and link up on image searches.
+A well constructed alt text contributes to the page’s relevancy rating.

+It also helps to bring the photo and link up on image searches.